|Distant spiral galaxy NGC4603 [Courtesy NASA]||Spires on west facade of La Sagrada Familia cathedral, Barcelona, Spain [Photo by DHB, (c) 2011]|

 On the other hand, religion plays a similarly important foundation in the lives of the vast majority of people worldwide.
 According to a recent study, over 92% of Americans (including, amusingly enough, 21% of self-described atheists and 55% of self-described agnostics) affirm some belief in God.
 What's more, 39% of Americans (including 37% of atheists and 48% of agnostics -- more than the population at large) say that they experience a "deep sense of wonder about the universe" on at least a weekly basis [Pew2008].
 One scientific colleague of the present author, which colleague personally hasn't practiced conventional religion for many years, nonetheless acknowledged that with regards to the magnificence of the universe and the elegance of natural laws, he is a "devoted worshipper."

 Religion has indisputably inspired some of the world's greatest art and literature, as is evident from even a casual stroll through any of Europe's great art museums.
 The Book of Job's remarkable search for meaning in suffering has few peers in world literature [Norwegian2011].
 Religious motifs pervade the works of Shakespeare, especially marquee plays such as Macbeth, Hamlet and Othello.
 Johann Sebastian Bach, who composed over 1000 pieces of sacred music, even today is widely regarded as the greatest composer of history, and his Mass in B-Minor is thought by many to be one of the greatest single works of music in the classical repertoire [Tommasini2011].
-Similarly, Victor Hugo's intensely religious Les Miserables is widely regarded as one of the greatest novels of all time, and the modern musical version recently celebrated its 25th anniversary, the longest-running musical theater production in history [LesMiserables2011b].
-The long-awaited movie version has now been released, and has been nominated for awards.
+Similarly, Victor Hugo's intensely religious Les Miserables is widely regarded as one of the greatest novels of all time, and, in our own time, is the basis for London's longest-running musical theater production [LesMiserables2011b].

-One camp in this "war" is led by religious fundamentalists, who, in keeping with their inflexible belief that the Bible is complete and without error, insist that God created the earth (or even the entire universe) a few thousand years ago, in six literal days (or 6000 years).
+The "religion" camp in this war is led by religious fundamentalists, who, in keeping with their inflexible belief that the Bible is complete and without error, insist that God created the Earth (or even the entire universe), complete as it now stands, a few thousand years ago.
 Others in this camp are more accepting of modern scientific findings, but still hold that science is the "enemy," utterly incompatible with religion, and therefore one must choose religion or science, but definitely not both [Truck2010].
-Several of these writers criticize by name scientists and religious figures who have taken a more moderate position.
-Others blame scientists for the moral decline of society and accuse scientists of deliberately hiding the "truth."
+Several of these writers criticize by name the same moderate-minded scientists and religious figures criticized by the science camp.
+These writers also blame scientists for the moral decline of society and accuse scientists of deliberately hiding the "truth."
 One writer, in a single breathtaking sentence, blamed science for "racism, fascism, Marxism, imperialism, ...
 Freudianism, promiscuity, abortion, homosexuality [and] drug use" (did he leave anything out?)
 [Morris1997].

 So what are we to make of this "war"?
+Are all scientists militantly atheist?
 Are all religious believers ignorant of modern science?
-Are all scientists militantly atheist?
 Is it necessary to "check [your] brains at the church-house door," as one writer claimed?
 [Provine1988].

-Although the intelligent design community is more accepting of modern science, there are serious difficulties here as well.
+Although the intelligent design community is much more accepting of modern science -- several of these writers openly accept old-earth geology and the common descent of biological organisms -- there are difficulties here as well.
 To begin with, their search for design in nature is not particularly novel -- similar arguments were advanced by Paley in the 19th century.
 In any event, their claimed examples of "irreducible complexity" and the like are countered by published research showing how these features could and likely did arise by natural processes.
 In general, attempting to exhibit "design" in nature as evidence for God is problematic in light of the many features of nature (including numerous features of the human body) that are clearly deficient.
 At the least, "design" must be thought of in a high-level sense, not in specific low-level mechanics as argued by intelligent design writers.

-In general, the overwhelming consensus of scientists (even among those who are firm believers in God) who have examined these matters is that the creationist-intelligent design arguments are deeply flawed.
-They do not even remotely rise to the level that would constitute a challenge to any significant aspect of modern evolutionary theory.
-Virtually all of these issues have already been debated at length in the scientific literature and have long since been retired.
-It is quite telling that except for a handful of cases, leading creationist and intelligent design writers have not submitted any of their material to peer-reviewed scientific journals, evidently because they themselves recognize that their arguments would not meet the standards of modern peer-reviewed science.
-For full details, see Creationism, Intelligent design and Evolution.
+In general, the overwhelming consensus of scientists (even among those who are firm religious believers) who have examined these matters is that the creationist-intelligent design arguments are deeply flawed.
+They do not remotely rise to the level to pose a significant challenge to modern evolutionary theory.
+Virtually all of these issues have already been debated at length in the scientific literature, and more recent data confirms these theories more than ever before.

-The last straw for many observers, including the present author, is the notion (which is seriously taught by at least some creationist-intelligent design writers) that the world may appear to be very old, governed by natural laws and the product of an evolutionary development, but this is only because God created the world to look that way.
-In other words, when we analyze a rock, using the latest state-of-the-art equipment, it may appear to be millions of years old, but it really isn't.
-Or when we view a distant galaxy in a telescope, those photons may look like they came from a galaxy millions of light-years away, but they really aren't (because the universe was only created a few thousand years ago).
+The last straw for many observers is the notion, taught by some writers in the creationism-intelligent design camp, that the world may appear to be very old, governed by natural laws and the product of an evolutionary development, but this is only because God created the world to look that way, perhaps as a test of faith.
+In other words, when we analyze a rock, it may appear to be millions of years old, but it really was created just a few thousand years ago with a set of altered radioactive isotopes.
+Or when we view a distant galaxy or supernova explosion in a telescope, those photons may look exactly like they came from a galaxy millions of light-years away, but they really didn't because the universe was only created a few thousand years ago, and those photons were created in-flight to the Earth.
 In short, these writers teach, in effect, that God is a Great Deceiver, which is an absurd and indeed blasphemous notion that goes against the entire tradition of Judeo-Christian religion.
-For full details, see Deceiver and Theology and philosophy.
+For additional details, see Deceiver and Theology and philosophy.

 Some of this literature, such as the writings on the philosophy of science by Karl Popper and Thomas Kuhn, has significant merit and relevance to modern science.
 Popper emphasized the importance of falsifiability in science, which remains an important consideration to this day, effectively distinguishing the scientific enterprise from numerous other forms of scholarship.
 Kuhn observed that science does not advance in a linear fashion, but more commonly from one "paradigm" to another.
 Issues such as ensuring that the legitimate scientific contributions of non-Western societies (such as the ancient mathematics of India and China) are certainly important and worth discussing.
 But other instances of this literature, such as writings that express contempt for the scientific enterprise, or which deny that science can progress towards truth of the natural world, are problematic, to say the least, and not recommended.
 For full details, see Postmodern.